DiegoAppereira/Coursera_Capstone/README.md

 Capstone Project - The Battle of Neighborhoods (Week 1)

-This file, and other associated files, make up my contribution to the final Peer Reviewed Assignment for the Coursera Capstone Project for Applied Data Science Capstone.
-This was my final module in the IBM Data Science Professional Certificate program.

-For reference I include the original definition for each part of the assignment.
-Part 1

 I Am Describe below my project and original project.
 By Diego A Pereira.